Article Updated: January 22, 2022

 It tastes like bland medicine to me.
 Personally, I wasn’t looking to “dress it up” with great looks and taste.
 I turn up a glass each night and drink it as fast as I can.

-I tried it with Fruit Punch flavor in the fiber supplement mix I’ve been using and it seems very sweet to me but a little better.
+I tried it with Fruit Punch flavors in the fiber supplement mix I’ve been using, and it seems very sweet to me but a little better.
 I should have used fewer packets or less Stevia.
 Next time I’ll probably use grape flavor.

-Now, my personal taste test?
-I actually haven’t had Metamucil® in awhile but I don’t remember it tasting all that great.
+I actually haven’t had Metamucil® in a while but I don’t remember it tasting all that great.
 With that said, I do remember when I first switched to my own fiber supplement mix from Metamucil, I thought the mix was even worse than the orange taste I was accustomed to.

 Does Mixing Your Own Fiber Supplement Save Money?

-I believe my Fiber Supplement would fill that 30.4-oz. container two times (but I didn’t check) so we’re looking at about $9.50 for the Fiber Supplement we mixed to $24.99 for the same amount of Metamucil.
+I believe my Fiber Supplement would fill that 36.8-ounce container two times (but I didn’t check) so we’re looking at about $11.00 for the Fiber Supplement that we mixed to $25.44 for the same amount of Metamucil.

-A savings of $15.49 is probably enough to go through the trouble for many people.
+Our mix is basically half the brand price.
+A savings of $14.44 is probably enough to go through the trouble for many people.

-I did feel it was probably better not to swallow any more Sucrose, citric acid, natural and artificial orange flavor, and yellow #6 than we have to.
+I did feel it was probably better not to swallow any more Sucrose (aspartame for sugar-free), natural and artificial orange flavors? and yellow #6 then we have to.
 Those are the added ingredients you’ll find in Metamucil.

-Mainly, I wanted as few ingredients as possible that works the way it’s supposed to that will last as long as possible in my pantry.
+Mainly, I wanted as few ingredients as possible that work the way it’s supposed to that will last as long as possible in my pantry.

 This article first appeared on Next Step Survival.